doctea/usb_midi_clocker/README.md

   - 'offline editing' features, since going realtime fucks up sync too badly
   - like being able to load + save sequences, rotate sequences
 - CraftSynth
-  - machinegun mode didn't work when i previously tried to add it to CraftSynth - why?
+  - machinegun mode didn't work when I previously tried to add it to CraftSynth - why?
   - CraftSynth is USB while Neutron is MIDISerial, maybe something in that?
 - BitBox features:
   - sequence triggering pads via midi
   - play pads from APC Mini?
   - clocked control
   - record commands
-- Bambleweeny
+- ~~Bambleweeny~~ kinda moved on from this to Microlidian now, which has similar features but better
   - add the other envelope controls
   - make the UI nicer
 - global 'enable recall' panels to freeze certain parameters